w3c/web-performance/CONTRIBUTING.md

+## Editing Process

+Everyone use the standard fork, branch, and pull request workflow to propose changes to the specification.
+Please make branch names informative - by including the issue or bug number for example.

+Editorial changes that improve the readability of the specification or correct spelling or grammatical mistakes are welcome.

+All pull requests must have been reviewed by one or more participants of the working groups.
+Once the pull request gets enough support, it can be merged.

+### Test driven

+ALL normative spec changes are generally expected to have a corresponding pull request in [web-platforms-tests][WPT], either in the form of new tests or modifications to existing tests, or must include the rational for the lack of testing.

+Typically, both pull requests will be merged at the same time.
+If a pull request for the specification is approved but the other needs more work, add the 'needs tests' label or, in web-platform-tests, the 'status:needs-spec-decision' label.
+Note that a test change that contradicts the specification should not be merged before the corresponding spec change.

+If testing is not practical due to [web-platforms-tests][WPT] limitations, please explain why and if appropriate [file an issue](https://github.com/w3c/web-platform-tests/issues/new) to follow up later.

+See also the [web-platform-tests documentation][WPT-intro].

+## Patent Policy and Licensing

 Contributions to the Web Performance repositories are intended to become part of Recommendation-track documents governed by the
 [W3C Patent Policy](http://www.w3.org/Consortium/Patent-Policy-20040205/) and
-[Document License](http://www.w3.org/Consortium/Legal/copyright-documents).
-To make substantive contributions to specifications, you must either participate in the relevant W3C Working Group or make a non-member patent licensing commitment.
+[Software and Document License](http://www.w3.org/Consortium/Legal/copyright-software).
+To make substantive contributions to specifications, you must either participate in the relevant W3C Working Group or make a non-member patent [licensing commitment][licensing].

+### Contributors

 If you are not the sole contributor to a contribution (pull request), please identify all contributors in the pull request comment.